Robust Bounded Influence Tests for Independent Non-Homogeneous Observations: Testing Simple Hypothesis

-Note that the above null distribution of the proposed DPDTS has the same form as that was in \cite{Basu/etc:2013a,Basu/etc:2013b} for i.i.d.~observations.
-So, we can easily find the critical region of the our proposal also from the relevant discussions in \cite{Basu/etc:2013a,Basu/etc:2013b}.
+The null distribution of the proposed DPDTS has the same form as that in \cite{Basu/etc:2013a,Basu/etc:2013b} for i.i.d.~observations.
+The critical region of our proposal can be easily determined from the relevant discussion in \cite{Basu/etc:2013a,Basu/etc:2013b}.